 Treasury Direct overview

 Treasury Direct is an online service offered by the U.S. Treasury.
-You can use it to invest in Savings Bonds and other marketable Treasury securities, such as Treasury Bills (T-Bills), Treasury Notes (T-Notes), and Treasury Inflation Protected Securities (TIPS).
+Both individuals and legal entities (trusts, corporations, and so on) can use it to invest in Savings Bonds and other marketable Treasury securities, such as Treasury Bills (T-Bills), Treasury Notes (T-Notes), and Treasury Inflation Protected Securities (TIPS).

 Money can be transferred to Treasury Direct by payroll deduction or by an automatic transfer from the bank account you specify.
 Likewise, you can specify a bank account to receive interest payments or redemptions.